digitickets/omnipay-verifone-web-service/README.md

 ## What's Included

-This driver currently only supports Session-Based transactions.
+This driver currently only supports Session-Based transactions, except for refunds, which are non-session-based and have been implemented.

 If you register a token, by default repeat payments will be available on any payments, although actually making repeat payments is not yet implemented.

 ## What's Not Included

-This driver currently does not support Non-Session-Based transactions.
+This driver currently does not support Non-Session-Based transactions (except refunds, as above).

 It does not currently support PAYERAUTH.

-It does not currently support refunds.

 ## Basic Usage

-This driver supports the following process:
+This driver supports the following process to handle a transaction:

 Generate Session Request -> Generate Session Response\
 -> \<card form submission to Verifone>\
 -> Get Card Details Request -> Get Card Details Response\
 -> Token Registration Request -> Token Registration Response [optional step]\
 -> Purchase Request -> Purchase Response\
 Then one of:\
+-> Confirm Request -> Confirm Response\
+or\
+-> Reject Request -> Reject Response

+It also supports making a refund:
+Transaction (Refund) Request (non-session-based) -> Refund Response Then one of:\
 -> Confirm Request -> Confirm Response\
 or\